Acute prostatitis: Diagnosis

 Acute prostatitis is relatively easy to diagnose due to its symptoms that suggest infection.
 The organism may be found in blood or urine, and sometimes in both.
 Common bacteria are Escherichia coli, Klebsiella, Proteus, Pseudomonas, Enterobacter, Enterococcus, Serratia, and Staphylococcus aureus.
 This can be a medical emergency in some patients and hospitalization with intravenous antibiotics may be required.
 A complete blood count reveals increased white blood cells.
 Sepsis from prostatitis is very rare, but may occur in immunocompromised patients; high fever and malaise generally prompt blood cultures, which are often positive in sepsis.
 A prostate massage should never be done in a patient with suspected acute prostatitis, since it may induce sepsis.
 Since bacteria causing the prostatitis is easily recoverable from the urine, prostate massage is not required to make the diagnosis.
 Rectal palpation usually reveals an enlarged, exquisitely tender, swollen prostate gland, which is firm, warm, and, occasionally, irregular to the touch.
 C-reactive protein is elevated in most cases.

-Prostate biopsies are not indicated as the (clinical) features (described above) are diagnostic.
-The histologic correlate of acute prostatitis is a neutrophilic infiltration of the prostate gland.

-Acute prostatitis is associated with a transiently elevated PSA, i.e., the PSA is increased during an episode of acute prostatitis and then decreases again after it has resolved.
-PSA testing is not indicated in the context of uncomplicated acute prostatitis.